Polynomial time constructive decision algorithm for multivariable quantum signal processing: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we proposed M-QSP-CDA, a classical algorithm to determine whether a given pair of $m$-variable Laurent polynomials $(P,Q)$ can be constructed by $m$-variable M-QSP in $n$ steps.
-As one of the most important properties of M-QSP-CDA, we proved that it returning True is the necessary and sufficient condition for the M-QSP constructivity.
-The construction of M-QSP-CDA shown in Algorithm~\ref{alg1} obviously provides the sufficient condition, but does not directly mean the necessary condition.
-To complete the necessity, we showed that if a given pair of $m$-variable Laurent polynomials can be constructed by $m$-variable M-QSP, the pair can be realized with the number of signal operators equal to the sum of its degree of each variable.
-As another property of M-QSP-CDA, we explained it runs in polynomial (classical) time in the number of variables and signal operators.
-This implies we can check, using a finite procedure, whether a given pair of $m$-variable Laurent polynomials can be implemented by $m$-variable M-QSP.
+As one of the most important properties of M-QSP-CDA, we proved that its returning True is the necessary and sufficient condition for the M-QSP constructivity.
+The construction of M-QSP-CDA shown in Algorithm~\ref{alg1} obviously provides a sufficient condition, but does not directly mean a necessary condition.
+To complete the necessity, we showed that if a given pair of $m$-variable Laurent polynomials can be constructed by $m$-variable M-QSP, the pair can be realized with the number of signal operators equal to the sum of its degrees of each variable.
+As another property of M-QSP-CDA, we explained that it runs in polynomial (classical) time in the number of variables and signal operators.
+This implies, theoretically, it provides a finite procedure for verifying whether a given pair of $m$-variable Laurent polynomials can be implemented by $m$-variable M-QSP.
+Note that, since it recursively performs polynomial calculations, numerical error may accumulate with finite precision arithmetic, and M-QSP-CDA does not guarantee numerical stability in practice.
 We also described that M-QSP-CDA provides a constructive method to choose the necessary angle and index parameters for constructing a given pair of Laurent polynomials by $m$-variable M-QSP, if the pair can be implemented.
-These results provides insight into specifying more concrete characterization for a pair of $m$-variable Laurent polynomials $(P,Q)$ that can be realized by an $m$-variable M-QSP.
+These results provide insight into specifying a more concrete characterization for a pair of $m$-variable Laurent polynomials $(P,Q)$ that can be realized by an $m$-variable M-QSP.

+Note that, from the counterexample in Sec.~\ref{sec:example}, the M-QSP definition introduced in the original paper~\cite{rossi_multivariable_2022} has a limitation regarding which multivariable polynomials can be constructed.
+Nevertheless, this original definition of M-QSP can be regarded as standard, since it includes the single-variable case as a special case and naturally extends QSP~\cite{gilyen_quantum_2019} by choosing signal operators corresponding to the variables.

+One direction for future work is to improve the numerical stability of M-QSP-CDA.
+Recent work relating single-variable QSP to the nonlinear Fourier transform~\cite{alexis_quantum_2024, alexis_infinite_2026, ni_fast_2024, laneve_generalized_2025, ni_inverse_2025} may offer useful insights in this direction.
+In particular, under certain conditions, the nonlinear Fourier transform provides a numerically stable method for sequentially determining each angle parameter for constructing a target polynomial~\cite{ni_inverse_2025}.
+These results may help improve the numerical stability of M-QSP-CDA through an appropriate extension of the nonlinear Fourier transform to the multivariable setting.